FrankieJLyons/Portfolio-Work/README.md

 - Very randomly, a ball may ignore a paddle?
 (Caused by time factor, may need tweaking)
 - Balls may bounce off each other and go same direction
-- Move any key inputs out of draw method

 To Add: